stormchaser33/SoulTrain-Home-Assessment/Readme.md

 ## Usage
 You can use the provided API endpoints to interact with the server and perform user-related operations.
 Here's an overview of the available endpoints:

-- GET /users: Retrieve a list of all users.
+- **GET api/v1/users**: Retrieve a list of all users.
-- POST /users: Create a new user by providing the necessary details.
+- **POST api/v1/users**: Create a new user by providing the necessary details.
-- GET /users/:username: Retrieve a user by their username.
+- **GET api/v1/users/:username**: Retrieve a user by their username.
-- DELETE /users/:username: Delete a user by their username.
+- **DELETE api/v1/users/:username**: Delete a user by their username.
-- Make sure to replace :username in the endpoint URLs with the actual username you want to retrieve or delete.
+- Make sure to replace **:username** in the endpoint URLs with the actual username you want to retrieve or delete.

 ## Deployment
 The server is currently deployed and hosted on [SoulTrain Home Assessment Production](https://soultrain-home-assessment-production.up.railway.app).